nikodunk/blog/content/2022-05-10-the-tech-stack-for-maximum-efficiency.md

 ![](/dall_e_efficiency.png)

-The [Atmos stack](https://www.joinatmos.com) is different in its approach from other software projects: it uses as few dependencies as possible, shares code between parts of the stack, and optimizes for engineering efficiency.
+The [Atmos stack](https://www.joinatmos.com) is optimized around two things: using as few dependencies as possible, and hyper-optimizing around sharing code between different parts of the stack.

 We have launched and run a fintech with 10,000+ customers with only 1-2 full-time-equivalent engineers, all while staying secure and fast.
 With so few engineers to do so much work, we need to be brutally efficient: